-13Th/14th Century; extinct Sophora (Huai wood); Shanxi.
+Early 14th century; extinct Sophora (Huai wood); Shanxi.

-When found, the original brown lacquer on this pair has faded to a grayish tint due to long neglect in obscurity.
-It was restored to its archaic beauty with cleaning and application of the natural ‘lac’ from the lacquer trees that flourish in Shanxi.
-This lac not only restores the natural luster to the wood, it also helps to preserve the wood.
-The cracks on the table top happened because the Sophora, when first used in construction, tends to develop large cracks during initial drying but then dries easily with little warping and became stable.
-These tables survived their long history in very good condition no doubt due to superior craftsmanship and the strength of the wood.
-Both retain a wonderful patina and their simple elegance makes them suitable to be displayed in homes traditional or contemporary.
+This pair of tables was found in Shanxi with much of its original dark lacquer faded and appeared with a grayish tint due to being neglected in storage during The Cultural Revolution.
+The natural luster of the Sophora reappeared after the pieces were cleaned and polished with an application of the natural “lac” from the lacquer trees that flourish in Shanxi.
+The lac not only restored the natural luster of the wood, it also helps to preserve the wood.
+The cracks on the table tops happened because the Sophora, when first cut to use in construction, tends to develop deep cracks during initial drying but then stabilizes and does not warp.
+The pair survived in excellent condition no doubt due to the strength of the wood and having existed in a region relatively dry and guarded by The Great Wall.
+Its simple archaistic elegance compliments today’s surroundings.